riongull/notes/dash_unit_denominations.md

 ### The Solution

+##### Proposed Options

-As seen from the links above, many solutions have been proposed.
-One somewhat popular solution for Bitcoin has been the somewhat organic introduction of the term "bits", where `1 BTC` is split into `1,000,000 bits`.
-This movement has seen considerable opposition, which in turn has split the community.
-Some people want to promote the scientific terms derived from `BTC` (`mBTC` and `uBTC`).
-Still others have proposed new names for the scientific denominations.  **None of these solutions are ideal, and I believe none of them will work**.
-I will explain my reasoning below.
+As seen from the links above, many options have been proposed to solve the unit problem.
+One attempted solution for Bitcoin has been the organic adoption of the term "bits", where `1 BTC` is split into `1,000,000 bits`.
+While somewhat popular, this movement has also seen considerable opposition, which in turn has split the community.
+Some people hate `bits`, and would rather promote scientific terms derived from `BTC` (`mBTC` and `uBTC`).
+Others hate those, and have proposed various new names for scientific denominations.
+Still others hate those, or anything besides plain old `BTC`.
+The disunity ultimately results in confusion and fails to solve the underlying problem.

-First, to summarize Dash's potential solutions (which largely parallel Bitcoin's, none of which will likely work), we can:
+Dash is seeing the same unit problem as Bitcoin, and we have many of the same options to try to fix the units.
+We can, for example:

 * support **scientific units** based on `DASH`.
   * i.e. `mDASH` ("milidash"), `uDASH` ("microdash")
 * support the **base unit**.
-  * i.e. `DUFF` (the actual technological base unit in Dash, which the code already uses)
+  * i.e. `DUFF` (the actual base unit in the Dash core software, from which `DASH` is derived)
 * promote **new unit name(s)**.
-  * e.g. `DOT` ("dot", possibly equal in value to a `uDASH`)
+  * e.g. `DOT` (possibly equal in value to a `uDASH`)
 * promote **national units**.
-  * e.g. `USD`, `EUR`, `JPY` (hide Dash's native units in favor of displaying existing fiat units)
+  * e.g. `USD`, `EUR`, `JPY` (hide the `DASH` unit in favor of displaying existing fiat units)

+##### Objections to Proposed Options

-What do all of these solutions have in common?
-They all allow the continued use of `DASH` and `DUFF`.
-Even if Dash Core Group, Inc (DCG) decides to move forward with one of the above options, say, using the `DOT`, there will be large contingents who oppose it (or simply ignore it).
-They will continue to use `DASH` and `DUFF`, because those options likely won't get deprecated.
-This leads to confusion (in pricing, branding, software development, etc).
-The existing `DASH` will remain the transaction unit on exchanges, which would forever work against any push to adopt the alternative unit, in this hypothetical case the `DOT`.
-This illustrates the general reality that promoting *any* unit other than one single unit across the board will lead to long-term confusion and frustration amongst all parties.
+What do all of the above options have in common?
+They are all informal conventions that rely on disorganized social adoption.
+Further, all allow the continued use of `DASH` and `DUFF`.
+Even if Dash Core Group, Inc (DCG) decided to promote one of the above options, say, using `DOT`, there would be large contingents who would oppose it (or simply ignore it).
+In addition to `DOT`, people would continue using `DASH` and `DUFF`, because those options likely won't get deprecated.

-##### Sample Objections to Existing Solutions
+Any campaign (formal or informal) to introduce and promote a new unit through social convention alone will fail.
+This is because `DASH` would remain the transactional unit on exchanges, which would forever work against the alternative unit(s) (e.g. `DOT`).  **Any change that isn't made at the *exchange* level will result in long-term confusion** about units (in pricing, branding, software development, etc).
+There will be **no clear consensus** regarding which unit system is used around the globe.
+Further, using any unit other than `DASH` dilutes the Dash brand.
+Even if Core managed to get the `DOT` into social convention (or even traded at exchanges), would the product then be "Dash", or "Dot"?
+The more widely `DOT` gets adopted, the more diluted the Dash brand becomes - mutually exclusive and conflicting goals.

+Additional objections include (but are not limited to) the following:

 * Scientific names (`mDASH` and `uDASH`) are too technical for mass mass adoption and lead to disunity of pricing (4 units now!).
 * `DUFF` is too unprofessional for the main unit, sounding too much like duff beer from the Simpsons.
-* `DOT` would have to overcome massive social inertia and would also result in disunity of pricing (3 units now!).
+* `DOT` would have to overcome massive social inertia and would result in disunity of pricing (3 units now!).
-* Relying solely on fiat seems to be admitting two things:
+* Relying on fiat (e.g `USD`) seems to be admitting two things:
   * 1\.
 Dash's units are confusing and need to be hidden away.
   * 2\.
-We don't intend to be our own independent currency.
+Dash does not intend to be an independent currency.
-  * The solution isn't to hide `DASH`, it's to fix it!

-Any change that isn't made at the protocol level will result in **long-term** confusion about units.  **There will be no clear consensus** regarding which unit system is used around the globe.
-This is happening with Bitcoin, some users are trying to push for `bits`, others hate that and want to use scientific units, others hate that and want to create different names for every denomination, which both former groups hate.
-Long-term confusion and division.

-The only solution I see is to **re-denominate (re-define) the `DASH`**.
+##### Guiding Rationale

 In my experience, most people like, even love, the term "`DASH`".
+They have implicitly demonstrated that by holding and using it.
+If there's one unit we want to promote for mass adoption, it seems that **sticking with the term `DASH` is the least controversial option**.

-They have implicitly demonstrated that by the fact that they acquired some.
-I think few would say that they actually *like* the very small fractions they encounter with the typical small-value transaction.
-Hence, I think **sticking with the term `DASH` is the least controversial option** for the unit to promote for mass adoption.
+I've also found that very few people like the tiny fractions they encounter with the typical small-value transaction.
+So if the term `DASH` is the least controversial, but people are not satisfied with the value that the `DASH` represents, the only solution I see is to **re-denominate (re-define) the `DASH`**.
+In other words, the solution is not to *supplement*, *replace*, or *hide* the `DASH`, rather, it's to *fix* the `DASH`.

-So, if we agree that we want to continue using the term "`DASH`", but refine it so that it's more comfortable to use, the main question would be what order of magnitude to choose for the new definition.
-For example, we could redefine the `DASH` to equal `100,000 DUFF`, so that `1 DASH` is now 1,000 times smaller, resulting in a new `DASH/USD` price of about `$1.20` (instead of `$1,200`).
+So, if we agree that we want to continue using the term "`DASH`", refining it so that it's more comfortable to use, the main question would be what order of magnitude to choose for the new definition.
+For example, we could redefine the `DASH` to equal `100,000 DUFF` (rather than the existing `100,000,000 DUFF`), so that `1 DASH` is now 1,000 times smaller, resulting in a new `DASH/USD` price of about `$1.20` (instead of `$1,200`).
 Or, we could move it one more order of magnitude so that the price would be `$0.12`.
 But this is not very forward thinking.
 A few years down the road we might find ourselves in the same position we are in now.

 ##### Proposed Solution

 I propose the following new denomination: **`1 DASH` = `100 DUFF`**.

-This gives us a **denomination that facilitates using whole numbers** even when dealing with small value transfers.
+This gives us a **denomination that facilitates using whole numbers** even when dealing with very small value transfers.
 As an added bonus it puts us **on par with all major national currencies, where the popular unit is comprised of 100 subunits**.
-That's very user-friendly, and user-friendly is Dash's jam.
+That's very user-friendly, and user-friendly is Dash's primary goal.

-Note that this would *not* expand the money supply, this is merely a shift in *nomenclature* (naming convention).
-It is redefining the `DASH`, but `DASH` has nothing to do with the money supply.
-The true money supply is how many `DUFF`s exist, and that number isn't changing.
+> Note that **this would *not* expand the money supply**, this is merely a shift in *nomenclature* (naming convention).
+It is redefining the `DASH`, but `DASH` has nothing to do with the money supply.  `DASH` is a cosmetic unit build on top of the fundamental protocol-level `DUFF` unit.
+The true money supply is how many `DUFF`s exist, and that number would *not* change.

 To summarize: